Birmingham and District Football League

 The Birmingham and District Football League (formerly the Birmingham & District Amateur Football Association and often referred to as the Birmingham AFA) is an amateur association football competition covering the city of Birmingham, England, and the surrounding area, for football teams playing on a Saturday.

-The association is not part of the English football league system, however the league is affiliated to the Birmingham County Football Association.
+The competition is not part of the English football league system, however the league is affiliated to the Birmingham County Football Association.
 The league is composed of eight divisions, containing around 100 teams.

 Cup competitions

 The Birmingham Football League currently hosts nine cup competitions which consist of the following: